Feb. 20, 2010

 1. Start off with the money you bring in (your income).

 2. Write down your fixed expenses (oh no!
 Not a financial term!?!).
 Relax, this just means to write down all of your bills that are the same each month such as rent, car payment, etc).
+If you feel like using software for this, there are a variety of budgeting programs available.

 3. Write down your variable expenses (breathe).
 This means to write down bills you owe that change each month such as credit card bills, utilities (power, water, etc).